networknext/next/README.md

 - Command: [`cmd/relay`](./cmd/relay)

+### To Run
+You must have the following environment variables set:
+- `RELAY_ADDRESS`: The address of this relay.
+Example being "127.0.0.1:1234"
+- `RELAY_PRIVATE_KEY`: The relay's private key.
+To generate see [generating keys](#generating-keys)
+- `RELAY_PUBLIC_KEY`:
+- `RELAY_ROUTER_PUBLIC_KEY`:
+- `RELAY_BACKEND_HOSTNAME`:

 ## Relay Backend (Go)

-Manages the database of connected relays and tells them which other relays to ping.
+Manages the database (Redis) of connected relays and tells them which other relays to ping.
 Collates ping statistics received from relays into a cost matrix.

 - Command: [`cmd/relay_backend`](./cmd/relay_backend)

+### To Run
+You must have the following environment variables set:
+- `RELAY_KEY_PUBLIC`
+- `ROUTER_KEY_PRIVATE`

+### What it does
+- Opens a couple endpoints for communication with the relays and server backend
+- Takes data from the in memory StatsDatabase and generates a CostMatrix, then takes the CostMatrix and generates a RouteMatrix for the server backend once every 10 seconds
+### Endpoints
+- `/relay_init`: When a relay starts up, the first thing it will do is call this endpoint with its information
+  - Gathers geolocation information
+  - Generates the relay public keys, which is sent back in the body of the response
+  - Stores the relay in redis in binary format
+- `/relay_update`: After a relay has confirmation of successful initialization, it will keep sending this endpoint stats about its network timings
+  - Within the response body will be a list of all other relays to ping and gather stats on

 ## Server (C++)